 - “If your house burns down,” Jessica said as she eyed the flames, “it wasn’t me.”
 That’s from a song by Vincent & Mr. Green (aka Jade Vincent & Keefus Ciancia) featuring guest vocals by Benji Hughes.

 - The famous chef referred to as “Benji with a K” is none other than J-Kenji López-Alt of Serious Eats, Cooks Illustrated & NY Times fame.
-He also does infer you can dry rub a vegetable, though he may or may not approve of my fictionalized spice rub ingredients.
+He does infer you can dry rub a vegetable, though he may or may not approve of my fictionalized spice rub ingredients.

 Check out L Extreme